nabilkaz/nabilkaz/AI_Design.md

 Ground truth | An ideal expected result.
 Truth with a lower case "t" [Supervised learning](https://www.youtube.com/watch?v=3sdUF4p1U7I&t=570s)  | Learn by example.
 Feed in a data set (i.e. 5000 pictures of a tiger) with a label (i.e. tiger) and it will pattern match the commonalities until it comes up with a model that allows it to successfully identify that label.
 The next datum that comes it will make a probabilistic guess if it matches a label.
 It essential attempts to separate groups of data and make probabilistic guesses.
 [Reinforcement Learning](https://www.youtube.com/watch?v=3sdUF4p1U7I&t=760s)  | Differs from Supervised Learning in that it doesn't start with labels or ground truth for this example.
 You have an agent, or a program that does a thing, and it interacts with the environment.
 The environment will periodically give it feedback: positive or negative.
 By interacting with this environment that provides feedback it gradually seeks to maximize the longterm positive feedback and avoid the negative.

-### Stages of user interaction
-1. Before first interaction
-  - Clarify what the system can do
-  - Clarify how well the system can do what it promises to do
-2. During course of interaction
-  - Show contextually relevant insights
-  - Match relevant social norms
-  - Mitigate social bias (Google translate translates neutral pronoun to non-neutral languages by showing all options)
-  - Time services based on context
-3. When things go wrong
-  - Allow efficient invocation
-  - Scope services when in doubt
-  - Allow efficient correction
-  - Allow efficient dismissal
-  - Clarify what the system did
-4. Over continued repeated interaction
-  - Learn from user behavior
-  - Update and adapt cautiously
-  - Remember recent interactions
-  - Encourage granular feedback
-  - Convey consequences of user action
-  - Provide global controls
-  - Notify users about changes

-### Design Process Framework
-1. User needs and defining success
-2. Data collection and evaluation
-3. Mental models
-4. Explainability and trust
-5. Feedback and control (Fuel for AI)
-6. Errors and graceful failure

 ## Ethical AI
 - Privacy: AI models should be built iwthin guardrails to ensure users cannot be identified or their details inferred from model output